 - Stop them from wandering.
-Six out of 10 people with dementia wander from home, according to the Alzheimer's Association.
+Six out of 10 people with dementia wander from home at least once, and many do so repeatedly, according to the Alzheimer's Association.
 A predictable routine can help avoid disorientation and subsequent excursions.
 You might also consider installing remote door locks or alarms, or locks far above or below eye level.
 The Alzheimer's Association offers a 24-hour nationwide emergency response system, MedicAlert with Wandering Support, for an annual subscription fee.

 - Anticipate other risks.
 Dementia brings with it particular worries about self-injury.
 To lower the risk, keep medications in a locked drawer or cabinet, disable the stove when not in use and lower the water heater temperature to 120 degrees Fahrenheit or less.